 Blackpool Airport in the Past

-Did you know that this airport was one of Britain’s first aviation sites?
+Did you know?
+This airport was one of Britain’s first aviation sites?
+Before it opened, the site for Blackpool Municipal Aerodrome was at what’s now Blackpool Zoo!

 The land for Squires Gate Aerodrome/Blackpool Airport was originally owned by Squire Clifton.
 He’d wanted to build his own zoo on the land – and the animals were actually ordered!
 Before the war, the land house an airfield used for air shows in 1909 and 1910.
 It was the site of Clifton Park Racecourse from 1911 to 1914, then the King’s Lancashire Military Convalescent Home from 1914 to 1924.
 Quite a mixed bag!